dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 ## The Object3d scale property and what to know first

-I trust that you have covered the basics at least when it comes to [getting up and running with three.js](/2018/04/04/threejs-getting-started/) and javaScript, as i will not be getting into detail with that here.
+I trust that you have covered the basics at least when it comes to [getting up and running with three.js](/2018/04/04/threejs-getting-started/) and javaScript in general.
 This post is intended for people that have at least some background with javaScript, and have worked out at least a few simple examples of three.js for starters.
 I will be keeping the examples here fairly simple, at least at the top of the post, but there are still some basic things you should know about before continuing to read this.
+As such I like to use these opening sections of my blog posts to write about at least a few things that you might want to read up more on before continuing to read the rest of the content.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/jpcjC3jedrQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Check out my main post on the Vector3 class

+The value of the scale property of an object3d based object is an instance of the Vector3 class.
+There are a whole lot of useful features to work with in this class so it might be a good idea to read my main blog post on the [Vector3 class](/2018/04/15/threejs-vector3/).
+I will be writing about many of the features of this class in this post of course but there is a lot more to be aware of with this one.
+Also setting scale is just one use case example of the Vector3 class and this seems to be something that comes up all the time when working with a threejs project.
+So it makes sense to get solid with everything that there is to work with when it comes to this class.

+### Read up more on Object3d in general if you have not done so

+If you are still relatively new to threejs, and have not done so before hand, it would be a good idea to [learn more about the object3d class in detail](/2018/04/23/threejs-object3d/) beyond just that of the scale property.
+In this post I am just going to be focusing on a few examples that just have to do with this one little property of this base class, but there is much more to know about it in general.
+The Object3d class is a base class for Mesh objects in three.js, but it is also a base class for many other major objects in the library also such as Camera, Group, and even whole Scene objects.
+So learning a thing or two about an object3d feature can often apply to a wide range of other objects that are based off of object3d.

 ### Source code is on Github